Learning how to find beta readers is a challenge for new authors.

-It’s a vital step in the publishing process.
+It’s one of the vital steps in the publishing process.
 But it’s one that many new authors often fail to complete.

 Working with beta readers and critique partners helps you understand what readers will like or dislike in your book.

 Finding beta readers is an essential stage before publishing a book.

 But it can be challenging to find effective readers.

 You should aim to find at least three, but the more, the better.